Generalisations of Thompson's group V arising from purely infinite groupoids

 We now turn to the definition of proper characters in a group.
-We warn the reader that these are not characters in the usual sense, that is, they are not group homomorphisms to the unit circle, and they are only assumed to be invariant under conjugation.
+We warn the reader that these are not characters in the sense of Pontryagin duality, that is, they are not group homomorphisms to the unit circle, and they are only assumed to be invariant under conjugation.